 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!

-Keith Richards on making a solo album (1975)
+Rolling Stones quotes: Keith Richards discusses making a solo album (1975)

 “I’m not interested in solo albums.
 All these bands splintering up for individual members to record their own stuff seems pointless.
 First you come up against the problem of whether to hold back your best material for your album or the band’s next effort.
 I suppose in a few isolated cases it’s relevant but… I mean, there are thousands of good musicians but that’s as far as it goes, really.
 It takes more than just musicianship to substantiate a whole album.”